evidentlyai/evidently/docs/book/support/migration.md

 Starting from Evidently 0.1.59, the old API that uses `Dashboards` and `json profiles` was deprecated.
 This functionality is now available using the `Report` object.

-In Evidently 0.2.9, this API was removed.
+In Evidently 0.2.9, the old API was removed from the code base.

 # If your code breaks

-To make sure your code that uses `Dashboards` or `json profiles` works, fix the Evidently version to 0.2.8 or earlier.
+To make sure your existing code that uses `Dashboards` or `json profiles` works, **fix the Evidently version to 0.2.8 or earlier**.

+You can continue using the older versions and access old documentation, but they are no longer supported.

 # Migrate to the new version